youj2005/neural-network/README.md

-Read the 'Neural Network' pdf for the notes I took while researching/planning the code
+Read the Neural_Network.pdf for the notes I took while researching/planning the code